SloveniaEngineering/laguna-backend/CONTRIBUTING.md

 1. Run `scripts/test.sh` to run all tests.

-To delete test databases if tests failed use `scripts/dbdroptest.sh`.
+To delete test zombie databases if tests failed use `scripts/dbdroptest.sh`.

 # Documentation